upa/af-graft/README.md

-`tools/graft` command is a wrapper script to run applications with AF_GRAFT by the LD_PRELOAD. libgraft-convert.so and graft command are installed into /usr/local/lib and /usr/local/bin respectively by make install.
+`tools/graft` command is a wrapper script to run applications with AF_GRAFT by the LD_PRELOAD. libgraft-convert.so and the `graft` command are installed into /usr/local/lib and /usr/local/bin respectively by make install.

 ```shell-session